KayChansiri/ClassificationTree/README.md

 # Classification Tree Case Example: Predicting Deposit Subscription for Bank Customers

-Now that you have built a crucial foundation regarding classification tree, we will explore [a banking dataset from Kaggle](https://www.kaggle.com/datasets/prakharrathi25/banking-dataset-marketing-targets?select=test.csv) as our today usecase.
-I strongly encourage you to examine the dataset in detail, noting the number and types of features, the dataset's purpose, etc., to better acquaint yourself with the data.
+Now that you have built a crucial foundation regarding classification tree, we will now dive deeper into a practical application by using [a banking dataset from Kaggle](https://www.kaggle.com/datasets/prakharrathi25/banking-dataset-marketing-targets?select=test.csv) as our casestudy for today.I strongly encourage you to examine the dataset in detail, noting the number and types of features, the dataset's purpose, etc., to better acquaint yourself with the data.
 Although the dataset is relatively straightforward and lacks missing values, which does unfortunately not mirror the complexity of real-world data, it serves as an excellent primer.
 In brief, the dataset centers on a marketing campaign by a Portuguese bank that uses phone calls to encourage clients to subscribe to a term deposit.
 Our objective is to predict whether a client will agree to subscribe.
 Kaggle provides both a training set and a testing set for this purpose, and we'll begin our exploration with the training set.

-# Data Preparation
+## 1. Data Preparation
 We'll begin by importing the dataset into our Jupyter notebook environment.

 ```ruby